AdityaSavara/UnitTesterSG/README.txt

 One can run pytest from a root directory, and then pytest will run all of the UnitTesterSG tests automatically to make sure they still pass (relative to stored results).
 The underscore in the file names are partially to be compatible with pytest.

+TOLERANCES
+We have added the ability to use absolute and relative tolerances as optional arguments.
+Recommended values (if they will be used) are 1E-5 for the relative tolerance, and 1E-8 for the absolute tolerance.
 Authors - Savara Group